isomerpages/moe-gongshangpri/_about-us/Gongshang Primary/Ethos.md

 <p><strong>Integrity</strong>
 </p>
 <p>Every Gongshanger will do the right thing even when nobody is around or
-watching.</p>
+watching.
-<p>Every Gongshanger will have the moral courage to stand up for what is
+<br>Every Gongshanger will have the moral courage to stand up for what is
 right.</p>
 </td>
 </tr>